CICE-Consortium/Icepack/doc/source/user_guide/ug_running.rst

 To port, an **env.[machine]_[environment]** and **Macros.[machine]_[environment]** file have to be added to the **configuration/scripts/machines/** directory and the **configuration/scripts/icepack.batch.csh** file needs to be modified.
+In addition **configuration/scripts/icepack.launch.csh** may need to be modified if simply running the binary directly will not work.
 In general, the machine is specified in ``icepack.setup`` with ``--mach`` and the environment (compiler) is specified with ``--env``.